 The Ural Mountains in Russia and the Caucasus Mountains in Russia, Georgia, and Azerbaijan, are larger but are partially situated within the borders of Asia as well.

 3. The range features 128 peaks over 4,000 meters (13,000 feet)

 The highest mountain in Europe stands 5,642 meters (18,510 feet) tall and is located in the Caucasus Mountains.
 This prominent mountain is Mount Elbrus and is quite a bit taller than the highest mountain in Western Europe called the Mont Blanc which stands 4,808.73 meters (15,776.7 feet) tall.

-The Mont Blanc is just one of the 128 peaks of the Alps that reach a height of 4,000 meters (13,000 feet) or more, referred to as 4,000ers by the International Climbing and Mountaineering Federation (UIAA).
+The Mont Blanc is a famous mountain in France and just one of the 128 peaks of the Alps that reach a height of 4,000 meters (13,000 feet) or more, referred to as 4,000ers by the International Climbing and Mountaineering Federation (UIAA).

 Remarkably, this organization only lists 82 mountains above this height that have a prominence of 30 meters (98 feet) or more.